+What is the purpose of business?
 What is the purpose of a company?
 Most people don’t seem to have much trouble verbalizing the response to this question:

 “That’s obvious: The purpose of a business is to make a profit!”